-Corporate governance report

-The report, which has been drawn up by the company's Board of Directors, covers the corporate governance of ÅF during financial year 2014.
-This corporate governance report has been submitted in accordance with the Swedish Annual Accounts Act and the Swedish Corporate Governance Code.
+Corporate governance report This corporate governance report was prepared by the company's Board of Directors and covers the corporate governance of ÅF during the 2015 financial year.
+The corporate governance report is submitted in accordance with the Swedish Annual Accounts Act and the Swedish Corporate Governance Code.
 The corporate governance report has been reviewed by Ernst & Young AB, whose opinion follows immediately after the report.

-Corporate governance in ÅF

-ÅF AB is a Swedish public limited company with its registered office in Stockholm.
-The company's Class B shares are listed on the NASDAQ OMX Stockholm exchange.

-Governance, management and control are divided between the shareholders, the Board of Directors, the CEO and the company's Group management in accordance with applicable laws, rules and recommendations and with ÅF's Articles of Association and internal regulations.
+Corporate governance within ÅF ÅF AB is a Swedish public limited company domiciled in Stockholm.
+The company's Class B shares are listed on Nasdaq Stockholm.
+Governance, management and control are divided between the shareholders, the Board of Directors, the CEO and Group management in accordance with applicable laws, rules and recommendations and with ÅF's Articles of Association and internal regulations.
 The shareholders' meeting is the company's highest decision-making body and is the forum in which the shareholders exercise their voting rights.
-The Board of Directors and the Chair of the Board are elected at the Annual General Meeting (AGM).
-The Board appoints the CEO.
-The administration of the company by the Board of Directors and the CEO, as well as the company's financial reporting are reviewed by the external auditor appointed by the AGM.

-For the purpose of streamlining and strengthening its work in certain areas, the Board has appointed an Audit Committee and a Remuneration Committee.
-One important support function for the Audit Committee is ÅF's Internal Audit Function.

-ÅF applies the Swedish Corporate Governance Code (available at www.corporategovernanceboard.se), and has made no deviations from this during 2014. ÅF complies with the NASDAQ OMX Rule Book for Issuers (available at www.nasdaqomx.com) and generally accepted stock exchange practice.
+The Board of Directors and the Chairman of the Board are elected at the annual general meeting (AGM).
+The Board of Directors appoints the CEO.
+The administration of the company by the Board of Directors and the CEO, as well as the company's financial reporting are audited by the external auditor appointed by the AGM.
+For the purpose of streamlining and strengthening its work in certain areas, the Board of Directors has appointed an Audit Committee and a Remuneration Committee.
+One important support function for the Audit Committee is ÅF's Internal Audit Function. ÅF applies the Swedish Corporate Governance Code (available at www.corporategovernance-board.se) and did not deviate from it in 2015. ÅF complies with Nasdaq Stockholm's Rules for Issuers (available at business.nasdaq.com/list/Rules-and-Regulations) and generally accepted stock exchange practice.
 The most important internal instrument of governance is the Articles of Association adopted by the shareholders' meeting.
-In addition, there are the Board's Rules of Procedure and the Board's instructions for the CEO.
+In addition, there are the Board of Director's Rules of Procedure and the Board of Director's instructions for the CEO.
 Internal policies and instructions constitute essential management documents for the whole company, clarifying responsibility and authority within specific areas, such as information security, regulatory compliance and risk management.

-Ownership structure

-ÅF has issued two classes of share: A shares and B shares.
+Ownership structure ÅF has issued two classes of shares: A shares and B shares.
 Each A share is entitled to 10 votes, and each B share to 1 vote.
-On 17 June 2014, a share split was implemented, in which each existing share was divided into two new shares (2:1 split).
-At the end of 2014, the total number of shareholders was 8,877 and the total number of shares amounted to 78,204,970, of which 3,217,752 were Class A shares and 74,987,218 Class B shares, with the company holding 953,094 of its own Class B shares.
-The total number of votes was 107,164,738.
+At the end of 2015, the total number of shareholders was 8,561.
+Share distribution:

+A shares

+3,217,752

+B shares

+74,847,541

+Total shares

+78,065,293

+of which custodial B shares

+476,971

+Votes

+107,025,061

-The largest shareholders at the end of the year were the ÅForsk Foundation with 37.1 percent of the votes, Swedbank Robur funds with 5.0 percent and Handelsbanken funds with 4.5 percent of the votes.
+The largest shareholder at the end of the year was the ÅForsk Foundation with 37.1 percent of the votes.
+Handelsbanken Funds had 5.9 percent and Swedbank Robur Funds had 5.4 percent of the votes.

 ÅF's Annual General Meeting

 The shareholders' meeting held within six months of the end of the financial year, and which approves the income statement and balance sheet, is called the Annual General Meeting.
 Shareholders who are registered in the share register on the record day, and who have given sufficient notice of participation, have the right to participate in the shareholders' meeting.
 The notice convening the AGM is published on the company's website and advertised in the Swedish Official Gazette.
 The fact that the notice convening the AGM has been published is advertised in Dagens Industri.
-The 2014 AGM was held at ÅF's Group Head Office in Solna, Sweden, on 5 May 2014.
+The 2015 AGM was held at ÅF's head office in Solna, Sweden, on 29 April 2015.
+In total, 171 shareholders participated,